sophielach/gradio_delete_images/README.md

 ## Customization

 - You can modify the `directory_path` to point to your desired folder containing images.
-- The gallery is styled using custom CSS for 9:16 photos, when openedin a separate window.
+- The gallery is styled using custom CSS for 9:16 photos, when it is opened in a separate window.